yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

 Pytorch implementation of the paper "Single-stream CNN with Learnable Architecture for Multi-source Remote Sensing Data". (under review) [[arxiv]](http://arxiv.org/abs/2109.06094)

 Multi-stream CNNs are commonly used in multi-source remote sensing data fusion.
 In this work we propose an efficient strategy that enables single-stream CNNs to approximate multi-stream models using group convolution.
-The proposed method is applied to ResNet and UNet, and evaluated on Houston2018, Berlin, MUUFL data sets, with promising results.
-We have an interesting finding that in these models regularization plays a very important role in improving model perfomance.
+The proposed method is applied to ResNet and UNet, and evaluated on Houston2018, Berlin, MUUFL data sets, obtaining promising results.
+An interesting finding is that regularization is very important in these models.

 ## Usage
 - Requirements: python3, pytorch, gdal, sklearn.